On Campus

 What does this mean in practice?
 Students will be inducted as Fellows if they complete the following steps of the Fellowship initiation:

-- Write and submit a dialogue for online publication as part of the Center’s Dialogue Project, thereby becoming eligible to win the Dialogue Prize
+• Write and submit a dialogue as part of the Center’s Dialogue Project

 If you complete these requirements, you will be invited to become a part of the Civic Thought Fellowship for the remainder of your time at Yale and will be able to shape the future activities of the Center.
 To start the process, please fill out our Student Fellowship Interest Form.